All Episodes

 She did send classified information over this email server.

-She said, Well, I only wanted to put it on one device.
+She said, well, I only wanted to put it on one device.

 Well, she used multiple devices, multiple devices, multiple servers.

-She never once indicated that there were multiple servers used, turned over everything that was work-related.
+She never once indicated that there were multiple servers used.

-Because what they were able to recover of the 30 some odd thousand deleted emails that she said were about yoga, a wedding, a funeral, and emailing with Bill, who does an email.
+That turned out to be a lie, too, because what they were able to recover of the 30-some-odd thousand deleted emails that she said were about yoga, a wedding, a funeral, and emailing with Bill, who doesn't email.

 Well, they even found and recovered some that were deleted that were classified information.

-Claim she was cooperative as is possible.
+Claim she was cooperative as possible.

 I turned over my server.